Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: Proof of Proposition

 We now proceed to prove the existence of an infinite component under the assumptions of Proposition~\ref{thmInfinite}.
-Our proof is based on an argument given in \cite[Theorem 1(i)]{DCGT2019}, where the existence of an infinite path in classical long range percolation on $\Z$ is proven in the scale-invariant regime \(\delta=2\).
-In their proof, Duminil-Copin et al.\ define a renormalisation scheme that works roughly as follows: At stage $n$, the lattice is covered by half-way overlapping blocks of \(K_n\) lattice points.
-The overlap has the effect that if two adjacent blocks contain a rather dense connected component each, the two components must intersect by necessity.
-They then argue that since enough blocks at stage \(n\) have such components, a larger block of size \(K_{n+1}\) containing several \(K_n\)-blocks must also contain a component of positive (but ever so slightly smaller) density.
-The result then follows by iterating this construction and taking the limit \(n\to\infty\).
-In our model we have to control the additional randomness of the marks, so we cannot quite tackle the scale-invariant situation as in \cite{DCGT2019}, but we demonstrate below that a modified version of the strategy works under the assumptions of Proposition~\ref{thmInfinite}, i.e.\ in particular if \(\delta_{\textup{eff}}<2\).
+Our strategy is based on the approach developed in \cite[Theorem~1(i)]{DCGT2019} to establish the existence of supercritical percolation regime in classical long-range percolation LRP($\delta$) in the scale-invariant regime \(\delta=2\).
+The proof involves a multi-scale argument working roughly as follows: at stage $n$, the lattice is covered by half-way overlapping blocks of \(K_n\) lattice points.
+The overlap has the effect that if two adjacent blocks contain a rather dense connected component each, the two components necessarily intersect due to the pigeon hole principle.
+Since enough blocks at stage \(n\) have such components, a larger block of size \(K_{n+1}\) containing several \(K_n\)-blocks must also contain a component of positive (but ever so slightly smaller) density.
+If the loss of density at each stage can be kept sufficiently small, the desired result follows by iterating this construction and taking the limit \(n\to\infty\).
+However, renormalisation requires initialisation with local clusters of a given (large) density, hence one cannot hope to obtain quantitative bounds for $\beta_c$ using this technique.

-To apply ideas developed for the lattice model to the more general underlying point process \(\eta\), we make use of the evenly spaced property.
-This property guarantees that in all ways that matter for the proof, \(\eta\) behaves like the lattice on large scales.
-Let \(K_n=(n!)^3K^n\) be as in \Cref{DefEvenlySpaced}(a).
-By the same assumption, we can choose a sufficiently large \(K\) such that the probability measure